 Living Room Shelving

 Over the weekend, Kevin and I finally came to the soul-crushing conclusion that we need to get rid of the Expedit bookcase in our living room.
 It was soul-crushing for me, anyway.
 After moving it twice, I think Kevin was sort over the whole thing.
-Basically, our living room is simply too small and dark to have this black, hulking piece of furniture taking up so much room.
+Basically, our living room is simply too small and dark to have this black, hulking piece of furniture taking up so much room, although there is one last idea I found on this site.
 Plus, we’re both trying to pare down our belongings, to move out of the realm of packrats who are owned by their belongings, and each and every one of those cubbyholes calls out to me in my sleep to be filled with new and interesting bits of nostalgia and kitsch.
 I can’t do it anymore!
 Behold, bad cell phone pictures:

 Our lounge really isn’t a bad size, considering the fact that we live in a pillbox rancher from the 1950s.
 This bookcase, as you can see, makes the room look quite a bit smaller and more crowded.
 Also, it really limits the layout of the room, because it’s impossible to put it on any other wall.
 And sure, we’ve got cool stuff, and we like to showcase the REALLY cool stuff, but it doesn’t need to be out on display at all times.
 We want to streamline.